All right, news rounds up information overload hour.

 Denver's mayor, same thing.

-You know, this is Jen Saki, chief propaganda is trying to spin out of this.
+You know, this is Jen Saki, chief propagandist, trying to spin out of this.

-President Biden, the first lady were not wearing masks while walking around a DC restaurant on Saturday.
+Jen, there is a mask requirement inside D.C. restaurants, yet President Biden and the First Lady were not wearing masks while walking around a D.C. restaurant on Saturday.

 Why?

-Well, I think what we were referring to is a photo of them walking out of a restaurant after they they had eaten masks in hand where they had not yet put them back on yet.
+Well, I think what we're referring to is a photo of them walking out of a restaurant after they had eaten masks in hand, where they had not yet put them back on yet.

 Okay.